TAE40116 Certificate IV in Training and Assessment (Lite)

 Can I get a refund if I change my mind?

-There is no refund after the cooling-off period.
 Please refer to our Refund Policy here.

 Credit Transfer & Recognition of Prior Learning

 This course is offered via a full Coursework assessment pathway only.
-If you are interested in exploring Recognition of Prior Learning or importing any units for Credit Transfer from previous study please submit your Personal Learning Plan Survey and enrol into our Certificate IV in Training and Assessment (RPL and CT).
+If you are interested in exploring Recognition of Prior Learning or importing any units for Credit Transfer from previous study, please submit your Personal Learning Plan Survey and enrol into our Certificate IV in Training and Assessment (RPL and CT).

 Is this Course a good fit for you?